thumbliner/thumbliner/toys.md

 ---

-> “The first principle is that you must not fool yourself—and you are the easiest person to fool.”<br>
+> “The game that I’m in gets more interesting all the time.
+It’s a competitive game, it’s a big game, and I enjoy the game a lot.”<br>
-> — Richard P. Feynman
+> — Warren Buffett

 ---